Last Updated on May 10, 2022 by MarcyPro

 The idea that your body will automatically switch to burning fat when you exercise on an empty stomach is a somewhat simplistic version of how fasted cardio works.
 In reality, your body is a complex system, and additional factors help explain why fasting puts your body into a state that promotes “fat oxidation,” which is the scientific term for burning fat.

-Eating food, especially sugary snacks or meals, jacks up the body’s insulin levels, which inhibits its ability to burn fat.
+Digesting food, especially sugary snacks or meals, jacks up the body’s insulin levels, which inhibits its ability to burn fat.
 The beauty of fasted cardio is that since you haven’t eaten anything for at least four hours, your body’s insulin levels are naturally low.
 This makes it much easier for your body to burn fat.

 Low Blood Sugar